Home Instruct Concerts Recordings Contact Gallery

 P.O.
 Box 3326

-e-mail: TracyHarrisFlute@Yahoo.com
+E-mail: TracyHarrisFlute@Yahoo.com

-Tracy Harris: Yamaha Performing Artist & Clinician, and Concert Flutist
+Tracy Harris: Yamaha Performing Artist & Clinician

 Ms. Harris is also the Director of Music Theoretic Studies at The Pacific Center for Advanced Studies which was formed in 1993 for the purpose of advancing our knowledge of the world in an environment free of constraints.
-The center is composed of five advanced institutes, encompassing major segments of contemporary science; The Institute for Mind/Brain Research, The Institute for Computational Neurological Research, The Institute for Theoretical Physics Research, The Institute for Music-Theoretic Research and the The Institute for Information-Theoretic Research.
+The center is composed of five advanced institutes, encompassing major segments of contemporary science; The Institute for Mind/Brain Research, The Institute for Computational Neurological Research, The Institute for Theoretical Physics Research, The Institute for Music-Theoretic Research and the the Institute for Information-Theoretic Research.
 The Pacific Center is dedicated to helping us promote our understanding of the world while improving our lives through research.
 This research has resulted in hundreds of original papers and a range of other publications aimed at both experts in the various fields and the general public, interested in the results of cutting edge research.

 *Tracy plays on a Yamaha heavy Wall, 14K 892 Julius Baker Model Flute with a “K” Cut Headjoint.